 Freemasonry interferes neither with religion nor politics, but has for its foundation the great basic principles of the Fatherhood of God and the Brotherhood of Man.
 No Atheist can be a Freemason.

-It cannot be too strongly emphasised that Freemasonry is not to be entered in the hope of personal gain or advancement.
+It cannot be too strongly emphasized that Freemasonry is not to be entered in the hope of personal gain or advancement.
 Admission must not be sought from mercenary or other unworthy motives.
 Any one so actuated will be bitterly disappointed.
 The aim of the true Freemason is to cultivate a brotherly feeling among men, and to help whomsoever he can.

 Loyalty to one's country is an essential qualification in Freemasonry, and only those are acceptable who cheerfully render obedience to every lawful authority.
 Disloyalty in any form is abhorrent to a Freemason, and is regarded as a serious Masonic offence.

-Freemasonry has in all ages insisted that men should come to its doors entirely of their own free will, and not as a result of solicitations, or from feelings of curiosity, but simply from a favourable opinion of the Institution, and a desire to be ranked among its members.
+Freemasonry has in all ages insisted that men should come to its doors entirely of their own free will, and not as a result of solicitations, or from feelings of curiosity, but simply from a favorable opinion of the Institution, and a desire to be ranked among its members.
 Freemasonry is not contrary to the principles which mark a man of upright heart and mind, and has in it nothing inconsistent with one's civil, moral or religious duties.

 We think it advisable to inform you that your admission to our Craft will entail certain financial obligations which you should be able to discharge without detriment to yourself or those dependent on you.
 In addition to the fees and contributions payable on your entrance, there will be an annual subscription for the support of your Lodge, and from time to time you may be called upon to contribute for the relief work connected with the Craft.